Couverture de How to Kill a City

 The term gentrification has become a buzzword to describe the changes in urban neighborhoods across the country, but we don’t realize just how threatening it is.
 It means more than the arrival of trendy shops, much-maligned hipsters, and expensive lattes.
 The very future of American cities as vibrant, equitable spaces hangs in the balance.

 A vigorous exposé revealing who holds power in our cities, How to Kill a City uncovers the massive systemic forces behind gentrification in New Orleans, Detroit, San Francisco, and New York.
-Now with a new preface reflecting on the present-day political landscape surrounding the housing crisis, How to Kill a City is essential listening for anyone who cares about the fate of our cities and our nation.
+Now with a new preface reflecting on the present-day political landscape surrounding the housing crisis, How to Kill a City is essential reading for anyone who cares about the fate of our cities and our nation.

 Classes sociales et disparité économique Politique et gouvernement Politique publique Sociologie Urbain